avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### `IncreaseSubnetValidatorBalanceTx`

 Subnet Validators are required to maintain a non-zero balance used to pay the continuous fee on the P-Chain in order to be considered active.
 The `IncreaseSubnetValidatorBalanceTx` can be used by anybody to add additional $AVAX to the `Balance` to a Subnet Validator.
-The specification for this transaction is:
+The specification of this transaction is:

 ```golang
 type IncreaseSubnetValidatorBalanceTx struct {